 Note that if you are feeding live insects in the bearded dragons house, don’t leave them in with it after feeding has completed.
 Some insects can become the predators (like crickets).

-Now that the feed is spread out and takes longer to consume, you can cut down the food a little.
+Now that the feed is spread out and takes longer to consume, you can cut down the food except for greens.
 By the time it has finished eating it won’t be giving you that look that we interpret as ‘give me more’.
 If it does, then spread the feed out more so it takes even longer.
-This is not so much about how much it can access and more about how much effort it needs to put in to get it.
+Ensure your bearded dragon must move around, exert more effort in order to feed.

 Age, sex and biological functions all have a role to play in what to eat and how much.
 Be flexible in the diet.
 Some days they will need very little, some days they will need more.